- Total units 24 Units

 - Derive numerical estimates of geophysical processes from observations through the use of appropriate theoretical representations of the processes.

-- Undertake group laboratory experiments that mimic Earth processes and use their own observations to gain understanding of the processes.
+- Undertake group laboratory experiments that mimic Earth processes and use their own observations to gain an understanding of the processes.

 - Think critically and assimilate information from different disciplines in order to solve problems related to geophysics.